KarelZe/thesis/references/obsidian/📖chapters/🏅Robustness.md

 Similarily, for Transformers we observe that impro

-Classification is generally more accurate outside the spread than at or inside the quote; this differs from Ellis et al.’s (2000) and Peterson and Sirri’s (2003) finding lower accuracy outside the spread.
-As mentioned previously, this difference may be due to omitting negotiated trades.
-Classification is generally more accurate outside the spread than at or inside the quote; this differs from Ellis et al.’s (2000) and Peterson and Sirri’s (2003) finding lower accuracy outside the spread.
-As mentioned previously, this difference may be due to omitting negotiated trades.

-TODO: Again, results are not 100 % comparaable due to grouping.
-TODO: Com- pare improvements with other works.
-Improvments much greater than ronen et a

 TODO: When the analysis was repeated using only the Lee and Radhakrishna sub- sample, the results were equally as strong or stronger, with two exceptions.
 Using